zoxfog/Assembler-Project/README.md

 flags acts a unique data structure which is consists of different flags in order to avoid errors.

-*This is a University project.
+*This is a university class project.